 Yellowstone is so large it’s in three different states: Idaho, Montana, and Wyoming.
 However, most the park is in Wyoming.
 Another beautiful national park is Grand Teton.
 This picturesque park is so breathtaking, it will make you cry.
 Okay, not really, but photos don’t do this place justice and if you’ve seen photos you may think that’s hard to believe.
 I recently visited the two parks and I want to tell you about my experience.
 So, if you’re planning a Wyoming national parks road trip, please read on.

 “Lost City of the Incas,” one of the seven wonders of the world, a UNESCO World Heritage Site; whatever you’ve heard Machu Picchu referred to as know that “magical” is probably the best way to describe it.
 That sounds pretty cliche, right?
 But it’s true.
 The entire Inca Trail was nothing short of a life-changing experience.
 Arriving at Machu Picchu gave me this feeling, this extraordinary feeling I can’t really put into words.
 It may have been an adventure high with a mix of the high elevation and coca leaves but it was truly enchanting.
 If you’re reading this you’re probably planning your own Machu Picchu experience.
-Read on and I’ll tell you all about hiking the Inca Trail to Machu Picchu, including my packing list and tips/tricks to making your adventure that much more amazing.
+Read on and I’ll shrare my guide to hiking the Inca Trail to Machu Picchu, including my packing list and tips/tricks to making your adventure that much more amazing.

 Sedona, Arizona isn’t exactly a hidden gem.
 I would say it’s pretty well known but not as heavily visited as say the Grand Canyon.
 However, Sedona is a magical wonderland that deserves a visit if you love desert landscapes and enjoy the outdoors.
 The backdrops of the mountains and rock formations are breathtaking.
 Just driving on the freeway and approaching Sedona is an experience in itself.
 There’s just something about the reddish-orange formations against the clear blue skies that will leave you in awe.